-- BA/BS degree required, or equivalent experience 4+ years of prior experience.
-Previous association experience with abstract management is a plus;
+- BA/BS degree required, or equivalent experience equal to 4+ years of prior experience.
+Previous association experience and/or experience with adult education a plus.

 We believe in and empower our staff.
 We know that with our investment in their growth, they have an even greater potential to contribute to our organization.
 Our core values embody the character and culture of our staff – they guide our decision making, interactions and how we serve our members.
 As an organization, we are committed to: demonstrating responsible stewardship, treating one another with trust and mutual respect, supporting work life balance, sustaining an inclusive environment, and fostering an environment that encompasses communication, service, collaboration, results & innovation.